The color of a diamond is graded along a scale created by the Gemological Institute of America (GIA) that goes from D to Z.

-So if you’re considering a round cut, you can generally start your search with H color grades, but if it’s a step-cut diamond, you may need to consider ones designated G.
+I you’re considering a round cut, you can generally start your search with H color grades, but if it’s a step-cut diamond, consider G.

 I always tell readers to check out the grading report for the diamond but also view a close-up image if you can’t see the diamond in-store.

-H diamonds are less expensive than G diamonds but cost more than I or J color diamonds.
-Buyers pay a premium as they move up the color scale because colorless diamonds are more visually appealing.
+H diamonds are less expensive than G but cost more than I or J color diamonds.

-They’re also more rare, so vendors can afford to charge a higher price.
+They’re more rare, so vendors can afford to charge a higher price.